Thursday, December 7, 2023

 The Big Four of Yala Sri Lanka

-Yala is renowned for its “Big Four,” which includes the Sri Lankan leopards, Sri Lankan elephants, sloth bear, and saltwater crocodile.
-Witnessing these magnificent creatures in their natural habitat is an experience like no other.
+Yala is renowned for its “Big Four,” which includes the Sri Lankan leopard, Sri Lankan elephant, sloth bear, and saltwater crocodile.
+Witnessing these magnificent creatures in their natural habitat is an unparalleled experience.

 An elephant in a lake at Yala national park